Season 1, Episode 34

 Lorne Brown:

 What the feminine partner does is they know it’s the window and they will just start to come on to their partner or pretend they’re really into the partner and he kind of knows what’s going on here, but it’s kind of like role play, all right.
 Rather than, “Hey, it’s this time.
 I’m about to ovulate, get on the bed,” they start to role play.
 Even though they kind of know what’s going on, they start to pretend they’re into each other.
 Then, next thing they know, they’re lost in the game, the story, and they’re having good sex.
-I’m just curious of what you thought about that.
+I’m just curious about what you thought about that.
 That is a strategy that some people have used.

 Alexa Bowditch:

 I mean, you do the strategy that works and if it feels good on the other side of it.
-Like I was mentioning that kind of pathway, that tantric pathway, I recently heard it described by mentor that’s kind of connected to our community.
+Like I was mentioning that kind of pathway, that tantric pathway, I recently heard it described by a mentor that’s kind of connected to our community.
 His name is Shawn Roop, and he described it as pleasure is the gateway to joy, is the gateway to bliss.
 Doing things that are pleasurable and asking yourself in the moment what is pleasurable, pleasure is a sensation that is felt in the body.

 That leads from when you stack and you build upon the pleasure of the sensation of the body, then it leads to pleasure of the spirit, which is joy.
 Then, when you are fulfilling the pleasure of the spirit up to a certain degree, then you experience bliss where it’s nothing and everything.
 It’s being.
-It’s flow.
+It’s flowing.
 It’s where you lose all sense of time and space.
 It’s both physical and spiritual and not.

 I think in those times, if you want it to be better and feel better, then maybe pause before you go to do these things because I completely understand the performance, a bit of the performance anxiety, because the one thing that stands out to me there is the concept of congruence.
 A person who is incongruent, as an example, might be saying certain things, but their body language doesn’t really match it.

 The person that they’re speaking to, they’re saying all the right things, but their body language doesn’t match, and their energy is a little weird, but they’re saying the right things, but the other person who’s receiving it has a little alarm bell going off, which is unsafe.
 That’s unsafe.
 That person’s unsafe.
-Their animal is run away.
+Their animal ran away.

 Lorne Brown: